Prince Harry, Duke of Sussex's Success and Achievements in Timeline

 In October 2022, Harry and Meghan were named as Ripple of Hope Award laureates for their work on racial justice, mental health, and other social initiatives through their foundation Archewell.

-2023: Named one of the "25 Most Intriguing People of the Year"
+2023: Named One of the "25 Most Intriguing People of the Year" by People

-In 2023, People named Prince Harry as one of the "25 Most Intriguing People of the Year".
+In 2023, People named Harry as one of the "25 Most Intriguing People of the Year".
+James Hibberd of The Hollywood Reporter named Harry and Meghan among the Hollywood losers of 2023.

-January 2024: Induction into the Living Legends of Aviation
+January 2024: Inducted into Living Legends of Aviation

-In January 2024, Harry was inducted into the Living Legends of Aviation.
+Harry was inducted into the Living Legends of Aviation in January 2024.